xavierolivenza/UPC_3DEngine/docs/README.md

 # UPC_3DEngine

-UPC_3DEngine is a project for the subject 3DEngine of the VideoGame Developing career in CITM, UPC fundation in Terrassa.
+UPC_3DEngine is a universitary project for the subject 3DEngine of the VideoGame Developing career in CITM, UPC fundation in Terrassa.
+Made by Xavier Olivenza and Sergio Alvarez.
 The main objective is to create a simple 3D game editor.
+By doing that, students can learn about different techniques used in actual videogame industry.
+It's also a great tool to itroduce programmers that have worked and programmed only in 2D environment to 3D programming in videogames.

 ## TEAM MEMBERS